CEX.IO is a solid cryptocurrency platform. But watch out for its high fees when buying and selling bitcoin.

 For fiat currencies, there are different deposit and withdrawal limits depending on which type of account you have:

 - Verified Plus and Corporate accounts.
-No limit
+No deposit or withdrawal limits.

 Because of these rules, the amount you can send to your recipient will be limited by the type of account you have.

 CEX.IO is technically available to all countries.
-However, in some countries (for instance, Afghanistan, Iraq and Vietnam), credit card and bank-based transfers to the platform are restricted.
+However, in some countries (for instance, Afghanistan, Iraq and Vietnam – see all the restricted countries on the cex.io website), credit card and bank-based transfers to the platform are restricted.
 This effectively bars many people from using CEX.IO.

 What types of transfers does CEX.IO support?